Transfer Credit Policies

 Advanced Placement (AP)

 Western grants credit for College Board Advanced Placement (AP) exams completed with a score of three (3) or higher, subject to the maximum 45 credit policy.
-Credit is granted upon receipt of official scores (AP Transcript) from the College Board according to the chart below.
+Credit is granted upon receipt of official scores (AP Transcript) from the College Board according to this chart.

 International Baccalaureate (IB)